 For some couples, that assignment doesn't work at first because the wife has developed an aversion to sex.
-In the beginning of their marriage, his view of sex overruled her view, and so he forced her to have sex with him on his terms.
+At the beginning of their marriage, his view of sex overruled her view, and so he forced her to have sex with him on his terms.
 Complying with his demands, she associated sex with an emotionally and physically painful experience.
 Eventually, sex became the last thing she wanted to do with her husband.

 In those cases, I have helped her overcome her sexual aversion before I've suggested that she have sex with her husband (see "Dating the One You Married, Part 14B: How to Overcome Sexual Aversion").
 After the aversion is overcome, I have asked her to teach her husband how to make love her way.
 Affection and intimate conversation usually provide the environment, followed by a personally satisfying sequence of touching that helps create sexual arousal for her.
 She also discovers positions and movements that create the most intense pleasure for her.
 After her husband learns how to make love to her in a way that is sexually enjoyable for her, she is in a position to negotiate with him about having sex more often.